Envy-Free Classification: The Model

 Our formal learning problem can be stated as follows.
 Given sample access to an unknown distribution $P$ over individuals $\cX$ and their utility functions, and a known loss function $\ell : \cX \times \cY \to [0,1]$, find a classifier $h : \cX \to \Delta(\cY)$ that is $(\alpha,\beta)$-EF with respect to $P$ minimizing expected loss $\expect_{x \sim P}[\ell(x, h(x))]$, where for $x \in \cX$ and $p \in \Delta(\cY)$, $\ell(x,p) = \expect_{y \sim p}[\ell(x,y)]$.

 We follow the empirical risk minimization (ERM) learning approach, i.e., we collect a sample of individuals drawn i.i.d~from $P$ and find an EF classifier with low loss on the sample.
 Formally, given a sample of individuals $S=\{x_1,\ldots,x_n\}$ and their utility functions $u_{x_i}(\cdot)=u(x_i,\cdot)$, we are interested in a classifier $h:S\to\Delta(\cY)$ that minimizes $\sum_{i=1}^n \ell(x_i,h(x_i))$ among all classifiers that are EF on $S$.
-The algorithmic problem itself is beyond the scope of the current paper; see Section~\ref{sec:disc} for further discussion.

 Recall that we consider randomized classifiers that can assign a distribution over outcomes to each of the individuals.
 However, one might wonder whether the EF classifier that minimizes loss on a sample happens to always be deterministic.
 Or, at least, the optimal deterministic classifier on the sample might incur a loss that is very close to that of the optimal randomized classifier.
 If this were true, we could restrict ourselves to classifiers of the form $h: \cX \to \cY$, which would be much easier to analyze.
 Unfortunately, it turns out that this is not the case.
 In fact, there could be an arbitrary (multiplicative) gap between the optimal randomized EF classifier and the optimal deterministic EF classifier.
 The intuition behind this is as follows.
 A deterministic classifier that has very low loss on the sample, but is not EF, would be completely discarded in the deterministic setting.
 On the other hand, a randomized classifier could take this loss-minimizing deterministic classifier and mix it with a classifier with high ``negative envy'', so that the mixture ends up being EF and at the same time has low loss.
-This is made concrete in Example~\ref{ex:det-random-gap} in the appendix.
+This is made concrete in the following example.